fastapi/fastapi/docs/en/docs/advanced/additional-responses.md

 You can use this same `responses` parameter to add different media types for the same main response.

-For example, you can add an additional media type of `image/png`, declaring that your *path operation* can return a JSON object (with media type `application/json`) or a PNG image:
+For example, you can add additional media type of `image/png`, declaring that your *path operation* can return a JSON object (with media type `application/json`) or a PNG image:

 ```Python hl_lines="19-24  28"
 {!../../../docs_src/additional_responses/tutorial002.py!}